-Enclosed pool areas will actually feel larger than they really are.
+Enclosed pool areas with glass fencing actually feel larger than they really are.
 Another advantage is that they fit into every application.
 No matter the setting, glass pool fencing blends in well.
 Adding a touch of class and elegance to every landscape.

-The last advantage is that they are easy to clean.
+The last advantage is that glass pool fence is easy to clean.
 Really the only maintenance involved is to occasionally clean the glass.
 Just soap and water will work.
 Make sure to stay away from abrasive cleaners.

 Disadvantages of Glass Pool Fencing